 Reference is now made to FIG. 3, which is a side view of the preferred embodiment of the optical processing system 130 that is positioned for reviewing a reflected light beam 290 from the object 270.
 Preferably, all the focusing elements in the system design include a new optical material having an axially varying refractive index, which is now available under the trade name GradiumTM.
 This material allows lens designs with much shorter focal length and thus allows smaller dimensions in the optical processing system 130.
 Furthermore, this material can provide for spot sizes an order of magnitude smaller than conventional glass lens.
 The optical processing system 130 includes a collecting lens 300 positioned to receive the reflected light beam 290 off the surface of the object 270.
-For purposes of illustration, a distance o1 is used to define the optical path between the surface of the object 270 and the collecting lens 300, and a a sinusoidal reference waveform with the result that the 35 distance $o{MAX}$ denotes the optical path distance between the maximum object distance, which in this instance is a wall or floor, for example 302, and the collecting lens 300.
-The collecting lens 300 has a focal length $f_1$ as shown in FIG. 3.
+For purposes of illustration, a distance o1 is used to define the optical path between the surface of the object 270 and the collecting lens 300, and a distance o{MAX} denotes the optical path distance between the maximum object distance, which in this instance is a wall or floor, for example 302, and the collecting lens 300.
+The collecting lens 300 has a focal length f_1 as shown in FIG. 3.

 An intensity-control aperture 310 is spaced apart from the collecting lens at a predetermined distance D1.
-Preferably, the aperture is circular, and the distance D1 is equal to a distance i, from the collecting lens, the distance i, being defined as the image plane distance for an object located at the maximum distance $o{MAX}$ .
-The value for the optimum surface.
-The second mirror moves the line in the vertical 45 distance io can be calculated using the lens-maker's formula.
+Preferably, the aperture is circular, and the distance D1 is equal to a distance io from the collecting lens, the distance io being defined as the image plane distance for an object located at the maximum distance o{MAX} .
+The value for the optimum distance i_o can be calculated using the lens-maker's formula.
 In other embodiments, the intensity-control aperture may be positioned at a greater distance from the focusing lens.
-However, if it were to be placed closer than the distance io, then unwanted intensity variations could occur.
+However, if it were to be placed closer than the distance i,

 A collimating lens 320 is positioned with its focal point approximately aligned at the intensity-control aperture 310, so that the beam exiting the collimating lens 300 is collimated.
-The collimated beam is applied through a narrow band filter 330 having a transmission characteristic designed to pass the laser frequency of the laser beam emitted by the laser diode.
+The collimated beam is applied through a narrow varies with intensity, resulting in an amplitude-modulated 55 band filter 330 having a transmission characteristic designed to pass the laser frequency of the laser beam emitted by the laser diode.
 Following the narrowband filter 330, a focusing lens 340 is used to focus the collimated, narrowband beam on the photodetector 140.

 Advantageously, the intensity-control aperture 310 restricts light energy from closer reflections.
 By doing so, the phase difference between the two signals can be more accurately measured.
-An example of this is shown in FIG. 4, in which the central area of the intensity-control aperture 400 is open to allow passage of light, and the surrounding area is opaque and therefore blocks light.
-Therefore, light originating from the maximum object length can pass through the center open area 400 unimpeded; however, light from closer reflections is increasingly blocked by the area 410 surrounding the center area.
-As a result, the energy of closer reflections is increasingly blocked by the area 410 surrounding the intensity-control aperture.
+An example of this is shown in FIG. 4, in which the central area of the intensity-control aperture 400 is open to allow passage of light, and is of fixed opening size, and the surrounding area is opaque and therefore blocks light.
+Therefore, light originating, from the maximum object length can pass through the center open area 400 unimpeded; however, light from closer reflections is increasingly blocked by the area 410 surrounding the center area.
+As a result, the energy of closer reflections is increasingly blocked by the area 410 surrounding the intensity-control 5 aperture.